 ROB GIFFORD: Things are changing fast in China, but it's still unusual for a farmer to have a brand new iPhone 4.
 But here, sitting in his sunny but cold office in the tiny village in rural Xiangsu(ph) Province is 28-year-old Sun Han, chatting away on his beloved new gadget.

-Mr. SUN HAN: (Mandarin spoken)
+M: (Mandarin spoken)

 GIFFORD: Just five years ago, Sun was one of the army of migrants following the well-beaten path from countryside to city.
 He worked in a factory, and also as a security guard in Shanghai.
 But one day, as he was thinking about how he could improve his life a little faster, he had a light bulb moment.

 GIFFORD: Starting with cheap shelving, before moving up to beds and tables and chairs, his success was all achieved without even having his own website.
 It was all done on China's most popular online marketplace, TaoBao.com, where you can literally buy and sell anything.

 M: (Through Translator) Most of our sales are from the Internet, especially through TaoBao.
 I'd say about 70 percent of our sales are from there.
 If there were no Internet, we'd never make this kind of money.
 Without the Internet, we wouldn't be able to do this at all.

 GIFFORD: With woodcutting machines all around, one of the local Communist Party leaders - whose family name, like almost everyone in the village, is also Sun - gives a tour of the factory.
 He's deeply involved with the new business here.
 We officials have to lead the way in getting rich, he grins.

 GIFFORD: And when she's saved some money, party chief Sun says he knows where she is going to want to live.
 He takes visitors to a housing development on the edge of the village that looks remarkably like an urban housing development in Shanghai or another city.